manimino/ducks/README.md

 ```

 You can also find objects by functions evaluated on the object.
-Functions are evaluated only once, when the object is added to the FilterBox, so finds will be fast.
+Functions are evaluated only once, when the object is added to the FilterBox.

-Find palindromes of length 5 or 7 in a list of strings:
+Find palindromes of length 5 or 7:
 ```
 from filterbox import FilterBox strings = ['bob', 'fives', 'kayak', 'stats', 'pullup', 'racecar']